nats-io/nats.swift/README.md

 is designed to provide Swift developers with a seamless interface to NATS messaging, enabling swift and efficient communication across distributed systems.

+## Features

+Currently, the client supports **Core NATS** with auth, TLS, lame duck mode and more.

+JetStream, KV, Object Store, Service API are on the roadmap.

 ## Support

 Join the [#swift](https://natsio.slack.com/channels/swift) channel on nats.io Slack.